kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 features you expect from a DBMS, and they can be state-of-the-art in their performance and the amount of data they can manage.
 If you'll excuse a small plug, I encourage you to try Kuzu on very large graph databases and be impressed with its data ingestion and querying speed.
-As I mentioned above, being in-process is merely a deployment feature and should not be associated with how optimized the system is for some workload.
+As I mentioned above, being in-process is merely a deployment feature and should not be associated with how well-optimized the system is for some workload.
 Finally, the takeaway from this post should not be that in-process DBMSs can handle any workload and are suitable for any application.
 For many applications, some of which I covered above, they can be the right choice to use as the main DBMS.
 For other applications, they can also be useful to complement client-server ones.